Smolations/polymerge/README.md

     ________________________________________________________________________
       Active Laboratory:  git-hug  (notebook: polymerge_notebook1)
-         Active Polymer:  my-very-first-polymer
+            Active Poly:  my-very-first-poly
     ¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯

       Please make a selection (or press Enter to abort):

-        1:  View monomer branches in `my-very-first-polymer` (0)
+        1:  View mono branches in `my-very-first-poly` (0)
-        2:  Add a monomer branch to `my-very-first-polymer`
+        2:  Add a mono branch to `my-very-first-poly`
-        3:  Create a new polymer branch in your notebook
+        3:  Create a new poly branch in your notebook
-        4:  Remove an existing polymer branch from your notebook
+        4:  Remove an existing poly branch from your notebook
         5:  Push notebook changes out to team
-        6:  Prune notebook (remove integrated polymer branches)
+        6:  Prune notebook (remove integrated poly branches)
         7:  Choose a new active laboratory
         8:  Add a new laboratory
         9:  Remove an existing laboratory